 Laura Moore is an inspiring woman.
-Laura started her personal training business in July 2014 and faced some very big challenges in her first year.
+She started her personal training business in July 2014 and faced some very big challenges in her first year.
+She has since gone on to create another business Uppy.

 INGRID: Let’s start, what is your business?